US STOCKS-Wall Street's rally goes up in smoke, indexes end lower

 The S&P 500 index showed just one new 52-week high and 47 new lows, while the Nasdaq recorded seven new highs and 125 new lows.

 Volume was heavy, with about 10.4 billion shares traded on U.S. exchanges, far above the 7.5 billion average this month, according to BATS Global Markets.
-(Additional reporting by Tanya Agrawal, Saqib Iqbal Ahmed and Sinead Carew in New York; Editing by Nick Zieminski and Chris Reese)
+(Additional reporting by Tanya Agrawal, Saqib Iqbal Ahmed and Sinead Carew in New York; Editing by Nick Zieminski)

 * Dow -0.28 pct, S&P -0.10 pct, Nasdaq +0.02 pct (Updates to afternoon)